ten-protocol/go-ten/README.md

 account on the L1 network used to deploy the Ten Management and the ERC20 contracts
 - `0x0000000000000000000000000000000000000001` is the host id of the Ten node when starting in a local mode
 - `0xeDa66Cc53bd2f26896f6Ba6b736B1Ca325DE04eF` is the address of the Ten Management contract which is known a-priori as a nonce of 0 is used
-- `0xC0370e0b5C1A41D447BDdA655079A1B977C71aA9` is the address of the ERC20 contract which represents OBX and is known a-priori as a nonce of 1 is used
+- `0xC0370e0b5C1A41D447BDdA655079A1B977C71aA9` is the address of the ERC20 contract which represents TEN and is known a-priori as a nonce of 1 is used
 - `0x51D43a3Ca257584E770B6188232b199E76B022A2` is the address of the ERC20 contract which represents ETH and is known a-priori as a nonce of 2 is used

-Once started Obscuroscan is available on `http://0.0.0.0:8098`.
+Once started Tenscan is available on `http://0.0.0.0:8098`.

 ### Building and running a local faucet